‘The Vampire Diaries’ Season 8: Another Familiar Face Returning

 — multi fandom tweets (@jugheadnovels) February 22, 2017

 The Vampire Diaries Season 8 has been focused more on Matt, with an actual storyline that works with Mystic Falls.
-Rather than just being his home, it turns out that Matt is the descendent of the true founding family: the Maxwells.
+Rather than just being his home, it turns out that Matt is the descendant of the true founding family: the Maxwells.
 It is his family line that worked with Bonnie’s ancestor Beatrice Bennett to create a bell that would kill sirens.
 Unfortunately, the spell was corrupted and it can now bring hell to Earth.

-Matt’s dad was finally brought into the show after seven seasons of just mentioning him now and then.
-Many fans have asked for a scene between Kelly and Matt, as she finds out the truth about his family line and the connection to Mystic Falls – did she already know about that family line?
+Matt’s dad was finally brought onto the show after seven seasons of just mentioning him now and then.
+Many fans have asked for a scene between Kelly and Matt, as she finds out the truth about his family line and the connection to Mystic Falls.
+Did she already know about that family line?

-As for Kelly’s appearance, she will appear in The Vampire Diaries Season 8 penultimate episode, which is set to be a wedding.
-This will be the epic June wedding that Caroline has been planning from the very first episode – something that Steroline fans begged to be included in The Vampire Diaries final season.
+As for Kelly’s appearance, she will appear in the Vampire Diaries Season 8 penultimate episode, which is set to be a wedding.
+This will be the epic June wedding that Caroline has been planning from the very first episode – something that Steroline fans begged to be included in The Vampire Diaries’ final season.

 TREND ALERT! #SterolineJuneWedding on Friday March 3rd @ 6pm EST, 12 am CET, 11pm UK, 8pm Brazil. #TVD | Share/RT pic.twitter.com/1DRx48uvHK